LuigiBrosNin/UNI/Master first year/Digital Forensics.md

 **Subscriptions** -> Signatures synonym

 **Private writing** -> a writing that has at least a subscription and a date.
-It's necessary for sustaining a case, we're talking 1942
+It's necessary for sustaining a case, we're talking 1942, its relation with files and non-existent files is kinda meh

+an **Informatic Document** (in CAD) can be have
+- no signature
+- Simple signature